Loading figure…

 “If we ever put marijuana on our streets legally, it's over.
 (Oct 2020)”

-Position extraction pending on 5 issues: Foreign Aid, Healthcare, School Curriculum, Trade, Tech Regulation.
+Position extraction pending on 9 issues: Foreign Policy, Economy & Jobs, Healthcare, School Curriculum, Trade, Tech Regulation, Elections & Campaigns, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
 (Sponsor introductory remarks on measure: CR S292)